 1 These regulations may be cited as the Limited Liability Partnerships Regulations.

-Chartered accountants are permitted to practise in limited liability partnerships
+Chartered professional accountants are permitted to practise in limited liability partnerships

-2 The profession of a chartered accountant, as governed by the Institute of Chartered Accountants of Nova Scotia pursuant to the Chartered Accountants Act, is permitted to be practised in a limited liability partnership.
+2 The profession of a chartered professional accountant, as governed by the Chartered Professional Accountants of Nova Scotia pursuant to the Chartered Professional Accountants Act, is permitted to be practised in a limited liability partnership.

 Barristers are permitted to practise in limited liability partnerships